golemfactory/golem-js-preview-program/tasks/3-parallel-file-conversion/FEEDBACK.md

 #### Step 2: Schedule a task on Golem with image conversion from Node.js context

+This Task done seccsfully : the code excuted in main.js image.png

+if that is not work for you please use this step to excute in other ways.

 - I Created a Node.js(Main.js) script that uses Golem to perform image file conversions in parallel, allowing users to convert multiple images in different formats simultaneously , there are some step that i followed to answer the feedback

 1. I Installed Golem on my system and created an account.